 Assessment in in A Level English Language and Literature aims to capture the progress students are making at three points throughout the academic year.
 This enables teachers to know which area of study to re-teach or review.
 Teachers can identify gaps in student learning and through effective feedback students can resolve misconceptions and swiftly develop further knowledge and skills.

 Supporting students who still need to improve their Literacy and English skills in the sixth form:

 For those students who return to KS5 without a grade 4 or above in English, we offer two pathways to support them / allow progression.
 We place students on the GCSE retake pathway or functional skills level 1 or 2 pathway; many of these students also attend.

 Assessment: Students on the resit pathway are assessed regularly via mock exams, practice tasks and in class assessments.
 We offer a November GCSE resit opportunity for students who are ready for this and a summer exam in June.
 Functional skills 1 and 2 will be assessed on an ‘on demand’ basis.

 Support and Intervention:

-Where appropriate, students are offered HLTA/ Learning Mentor support.
-Students are also supported by staff via Google Classrooms where they are given homework and additional materials to support their learning as needed.
+Students are supported by staff via Google Classrooms where they are given homework and additional materials to support their learning as needed.
 Students can contact staff for further support if necessary.